kcole93/turkey-closed-neighborhoods/README.md

 Fuzzy matching was used to match this list to an existing data set representing Turkish neighborhood spatial data.
 A total of 1,152 unique neighborhoods were identified through this approach, while the PMM's officially communicated count of affected neighborhoods is 1,160.

-An RMarkdown notebook detailing the steps used to produce the final GeoJSON file can be found [here](/Turkish_Geodata_Wrangling.rmd).
+An overview of the steps used to produce the final GeoJSON file, including R code, can be found [here](/Turkish_Geodata_Wrangling.md).

 ### Renamed & Missing Neighborhoods
 - **Mehmet Abdi Bulut Mahallesi** in Kilis is missing from the mapped data.
 The neighborhood was created in 2021 and is not yet reflected in the neighborhood spatial data set.